pauldotyu/kubestronaut/docs/kcna.md

 ### Expose the Pod with a Service

-The Pod is running, but it is not accessible from outside the cluster.
-To make it accessible, you need to expose the Pod as a Service.
+The Pod is running, but it isn't accessible from outside the cluster.
+To make it accessible, you need to expose the Pod as a [Service](https://kubernetes.io/docs/concepts/services-networking/service/).
 A Service in Kubernetes is an abstraction that defines a logical set of Pods and a policy by which to access them.

 Run the following command to expose the Pod as a Service.